earthly/earthly/docs/cloud/satellites.md

 ### 2. Purchase a Satellites Plan

-Satellites are now a paid feature and require a valid subscription to begin using.
+Satellites are a paid feature which require a subscription to begin using.
 The subscription includes a 14-day free trial which can be canceled before any payment is made.
 Visit the [pricing page](https://earthly.dev/pricing) for more billing details.

+You can start your free trial by using the checkout form below.
+Be sure to provide the name of your Earthly org from Step 1.

 [**Click here to start your subscription**](https://buy.stripe.com/8wM9Es4BT4Vvb4YbIJ)

-Once you've submitted your details on the checkout page, you will receive an email with further instructions.
-Please reply or [send us an email](mailto:support+satellite@earthly.dev) with your org name from step 1 in order for us to activate the Satellites feature on your account.
+Once you've submitted your details on the checkout page, you will receive an automated confirmation email.
+The Earthly team will send you another follow-up shortly after once the satellites feature has active on your account.

 ### 3. Ensure that you have the latest version of Earthly